Property owner at a Newport Beach single-family rental qualifying for real estate professional status

 Audit Risk and the Conservative Path

-REPS is on the IRS's short list of audit triggers when paired with high W-2 income and large Schedule E losses.
-Run REPS like you expect to be audited:
+REPS appears on the Internal Revenue Service's examination-priority list when paired with high W-2 income and large Schedule E losses.
+Structure the claim as if examination is certain:

 Frequently Asked Questions